php-ru/symfony-docs-ru/controller.rst

 For convenience, Symfony comes with two optional base :class:`Symfony\\Bundle\\FrameworkBundle\\Controller\\Controller` and :class:`Symfony\\Bundle\\FrameworkBundle\\Controller\\AbstractController` classes.
-You can extend either to get access to a number of `helper methods`_.
+You can extend either to get access to a number of helper methods.

 Add the ``use`` statement atop the ``Controller`` class and then modify ``LuckyController`` to extend it::